Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Introduction

 In this work, we continue to investigate models which contain non-minimal couplings between matter and geometry.
 We consider an interaction term that depends on the matter particle number density, an external scalar field, and a geometrical term labelled as $\ourG$.
 This term $\ourG$ appears in the Einstein action and yields the standard Einstein field equations, differing from the Ricci scalar by a boundary term~\cite{Boehmer:2021aji}; however, this term depends only on first derivatives of the metric and is not a coordinate scalar.
 Consequently, when non-minimally coupled to matter, the resulting models deviate significantly from those constructed from the Ricci scalar.
-It is also important to note that this term $\ourG$ is equivalent to the nonmetricity scalar $Q$ appearing in the symmetric teleparallel geometries, as discussed in~\cite{BeltranJimenez:2022azb,Jensko:2024bee}.
+A key difference to the latter is the apparent breaking of diffeomorphism invariance, which can be interpreted as higher-order effective corrections to standard General Relativity \cite{Donoghue:2009mn}.
+Alternatively, the non-minimal couplings can be viewed in a covariant manner as simply introducing new degrees of freedom; this is made explicit when taking the viewpoint of symmetric teleparallel gravity, where the new degrees of freedom are associated with Stueuckelberg fields related to nonmetricity.
+In this approach, the geometric term $\ourG$ is simply the nonmetricity scalar $Q$ fixed to the coincident gauge \cite{Jensko:2024bee,BeltranJimenez:2022azb}.
 It follows that the results of this paper can equally be applied to the symmetric teleparallel theories of gravity, broadening the scope of this work.

-Using dynamical systems techniques~\cite{Bahamonde:2017ize}, we analyse the background cosmology of these models and identify the fixed points of the system.
-A range of phenomenologically interesting points are found, such as corresponding to accelerated expansion, scaling solutions, or matter-dominated epochs.
+We utilise dynamical systems techniques~\cite{Bahamonde:2017ize}, which has been successfully applied to various interacting dark sector models~\cite{Ashmita:2024ueh,Kritpetch:2024rgi}.
+We analyse the background cosmology of these models and identify the fixed points of the system.
+Many phenomenologically interesting points are found, such as corresponding to accelerated expansion, scaling solutions, or matter-dominated epochs.
 The resulting models contain a rich phase space structure, allowing for both early-time inflation and late-time acceleration.
-Linear stability analyses are then performed to confirm the asymptotic behaviour of each model.
+Linear stability analyses are then performed to confirm the asymptotic behaviour of each model, after which we study the evolution of physical parameters for a range of initial conditions.

 The non-minimally coupled framework we construct is very general, allowing for a wide variety of different types of couplings.
 Even the simplest coupling gives rise to an interesting array of dynamics.
 Quite remarkably, as well as the standard late-time $\Lambda$CDM scenario (characterised by a matter-dominated period followed by de Sitter expansion), the models can give rise to a viable transient phantom dark energy phase; this type of behaviour is especially interesting in light of the recent DESI observational results~\cite{DESI:2025zpo,DESI:2025zgx}.
 Other scenarios follow a $\Lambda$CDM trajectory before displaying tracking behaviour, ending in a matter-dominated universe.